Tiny tip for well-being in your old age: welcome novelty with open arms

 Adventures can be huge or tiny.
 But don’t save them up until you retire.
-Now is the time to explore new places, new activities, new ideas, new puzzles, new challenges.
+Now is the time to explore novelty in many forms: new places, new activities, new ideas, new puzzles, new challenges.
 They might be right here in your home.
 They might be just around the corner.
 You’re far too young to be a stick-in-the-mud.
 Go on—do something you have never done before.
 Often.

 Why?
 For your lovely plastic brain, which grows stronger with novelty.
 For your pride.
 For confidence.
 For fun.
 Go on!
 Have an adventure!